MaterializeInc/materialize/play/wikirecent-dbt/README.md

 on top of streaming Wikipedia data using dbt.

 1. To start, let's set up a stream of Wikipedia's recent changes, and simply write all the data we see to a file.
-From your shell, run:
+From a new shell, run:
    ```nofmt
    while true; do
      curl --max-time 9999999 -N https://stream.wikimedia.org/v2/stream/recentchange >> wikirecent